 Bun thit nuong

-It would not be complete to talk about Vietnamese foods without talking about street foods!
+It would not be complete talking about Vietnamese foods without talking about street foods!
 Ho Chi Minh City is packed with street food vendors serving palatable quick bites for everyone.
 Below are a few outstanding names.

 - Goi cuon (summer rolls): energy-filled rolls of rice vermicelli, boiled pork slices, shrimps, lettuce and other fresh herbs to be dipped in special sauce (rich and thick) topped with pickles and crushed peanuts.
 US$1 for 2 to 3 filling rolls that can keep you going...for the next street eat!